Most people hope to be able to do what they want to do. We hope, and expect, to have rights and freedoms.

 In practice, a right is an entitlement to do or to be something, that is, to think believe, say, communicate or act in some particular way.
 Such an entitlement might be assumed, or implied, or formalised by the issue of a licence.

 A right could not be inalienable unless no power on Earth could prevent it.
-But there are some that most people regard to be very desirable.
+There are some rights that most people regard to be very desirable.

 Freedom has two aspects, freedom to do something and freedom from being subject to something.
 Freedom to do is the absence of prohibition to do or be something.